-According to the current environmental permit for the Aitik operations (partial verdict from the land- and environmental court October 3rd 2014 in case M3092-12, in all material respects established by the supreme land- and environmental court January 22nd, 2016, in case M10031-14) Boliden Mineral AB is allowed to mine and concentrate up to 45 Mton ore/year.
-The permit is limited in time, in that the permitted amount of deposited waste rock has been calculated to be reached during year 2025.
+According to the current environmental permit for the Aitik operations (partial verdict from the land- and environmental court October 3rd, 2014, in case M3092-12, in all material respects established by the supreme land- and environmental court January 22nd, 2016, in case M10031-14) Boliden Mineral AB is allowed to mine and concentrate up to 45 Mton ore/year.
+The permit is limited in time, in that the permitted amount of deposited waste rock has been calculated to be reached during year 2028.
 An application to extend the amount of waste rock that can be stored was filed to the land and environmental court during 2023.
-This will extend the validity of the current permit until 2026, when the permitted construction period for the dams surrounding the tailings, pond expires (the maximum time that previously could be granted was 10 years at a time).
-The environmental permit for the Liikavaara open pit was granted April 29th 2021 (case M2672-18), and came into legal force February 21nd 2022.
+A court ruling from the Land- and Environmental Court was obtained in July 2024 where the time for water management activities related to the construction of dam extensions was extende until December 31, 2028.
+The environmental permit for the Liikavaara open pit was granted April 29th, 2021 (case M2672-18), and came into legal force February 21th, 2022.

 An application for a new permit for the entire Aitik (incl.
 Liikavaara) operations was filed to the land and environmental court at the end of year 2023.
-This application will include widening of the Aitik pit towards the west to allow for the removal of waste rock and raising the existing tailings management facility (TMF) in order to allow tailings disposal for the permittable 15-year period.
+This application includes widening of the Aitik pit towards the west to allow for the removal of waste rock and raising the existing tailings management facility (TMF) in order to allow tailings disposal for the permittable 15-year period.
 This has been considered in the reserve classification.

-In relation to the recent developments regarding how to assess and evaluate the risk of static liquefaction, comprehensive studies of the tailings characteristics and the foundation characteristics, have been performed at Aitik.
-Based on results of these investigations, Boliden has come to the conclusion that additional buttressing material is necessary to guarantee dam stability if the tailings would liquefy.
+In relation to the recent developments regarding how to assess and evaluate the risk of static liquefaction, comprehensive studies of the tailings characteristics and the foundation characteristics, were performed at Aitik.
+Based on results of these investigations, Boliden came to the conclusion that additional buttressing material was needed to guarantee dam stability if the tailings would liquefy.
 In 2023 Boliden submitted an application regarding additional dam safety measures within already permitted dam heights and the necessary relocation of infrastructure due to the extended footprint of the dam.
+A court ruling from the Land- and Environmental Court was pronounced in July 2024, where almost all dam safety measures, both preventive and those to be carried out afterward were approved.
+The court ruling was appealed by the Swedish Agency for Marine and Water management to the Land and Environmental Court of Appeal which aligned with the lower court's decision, but it has now been further appealed to the Supreme Court.

 Boliden has performed studies regarding the best dam construction method to use in order to optimize the future use of the existing TMF.
 A plan has been drawn up for future elevations, which means a transition from inward to mainly upward dams.
 This was included in the new permit application submitted at the end of year 2023.